dexterlabora/alexaMerakiSkill/README.md

 # Alexa Skill with the Cisco Meraki Dashboard API

-This is a simple demonstration of using the Meraki Dashboard API with Alexa
+This is a simple demonstration using the Meraki Dashboard API with Alexa.

 Get status for your Organization, Network, Device, Client and License status